dcouch440/enumeration-vs-iteration-and-property-definitions-in-javascript/README.md

 ### `Created By: David Couch 8/7/2021`

 ## `About`
-This file was created to more the concept behind how object enumeration and iteration is handled.
+This file was created to explore the concept behind how object enumeration and iteration is handled.
 For the love of JavaScript!

 ### `About Property Definition`
   - It is important to understand what definitions are to better understand the enumerator.